Ink-redible Travel Blogger Tattoos + The Meaning Behind Them

 I completed a Fulbright Scholarship in South Africa and Lesotho (pronounced luh-sue-too) in 2011.
 I was there to study art and history, but I ended up falling in love with Lesotho and the Basotho culture.
 Lesotho is a unique, mountainous kingdom in Southern Africa.
 The country motto, ‘Khotso, Pula, Nala’, which means ‘Peace, Rain, Prosperity’, is a beautiful representation of the things that are most important to the people of Lesotho.
 It was a few years before I actually got the tattoos, but the decision about what to get was easy.
 I love the country of Lesotho, I love the Sesotho language, I love the Basotho people, and I love the idea of peace and prosperity.
 I chose to have daily reminders to live a peaceful and prosperous life and to forever live with the country of Lesotho in my heart.

-I was 11 years old when I first discovered my buy ativan europe.
+I was 11 years old when I first discovered my love of flying.
 The cotton candy clouds that could never be built upon combined with the realisation that I could be anywhere in the world in 24 hours meant that both my eyes and my soul were simultaneously happy.
 Fast forward to over a decade later and I got a small but meaningful tattoo to commemorate that feeling.
 Most people see a paper plane and think it represents my love for travel, which it does, but to me it will always signify my love of flying and the escapism that comes from knowing that a world of adventure is only a plane ride away.

 A few years ago, on my first backpacking trip to Thailand, I had a tattoo hand poked into my thigh with a sharp piece of bamboo.
 Several years later and I was back in Thailand with a new mission – to get a Sak Yant tattoo.